cbbartlett/password-generator/README.md

-# password-generator
+# Password Generator

+## About
-A password generator written in JavaScript.
+In this challenge, we are told to write a basic password generator in JavaScript.

+## License
+Refer to the [LICENSE](/LICENSE) in the repo.